-You feel ready, you trained well, your taper was on point, your diet spot on and you would like to avoid any marathon disasters in 2019.
-You feel like a
+You feel ready, you trained well, your taper was on point, your diet spot on and you would like to avoid any marathon disasters in 2020.
+You feel like a racehorse ready to be unleashed.
+The nature of running and especially marathons can bring about some nasty challenges.
+So what do you do mid-race when things go awry?
+Here are five tips to overcome common marathon problems.

 Some would say that if you haven’t had a cramp as a marathon runner, then it wasn’t really a marathon.
 Then again, maybe you are just blessed or you have a great diet and the correct fluid intake.
 BUT, what do you do when the dreaded cramp does strike?